nafiahossain/django/README.md

 # Property Management System

 This Django-based Property Management System allows users to manage property listings, including their locations, amenities, images, and more.
-The application supports scraping hotel data from a PostgreSQL database and displays it in the Django admin interface.
+The application supports scraping hotel data from a legacy PostgreSQL database and displays it in the Django admin interface.

 ## Features